Qiskit/qiskit/docs/explanation/index.rst

 .. toctree::
   :maxdepth: 1

-  Order of qubits in Qiskit <explanation/endianness>
+  Order of qubits in Qiskit <endianness>